About land transaction tax

-The Comptroller also has the power to make an assessment on a person if he believes they have not complied with the LTT Law or if he is of the opinion that the purpose of a transaction is the reduction or avoidance of the LTT.
+The Comptroller also has the power to make an assessment on a person if they believe the person has not complied with the LTT Law or if they are of the opinion that the purpose of a transaction is the reduction or avoidance of the LTT.

 Retention of records relating to LTT

 You are required to retain records for a period of 6 years following the date of the transaction.

 I need to leave a complaint or compliment

 If you wish to give feedback about the conduct of an officer of Revenue Jersey, you should do this using the customer feedback online form.

 I want to dispute a decision or appeal an assessment